vogon101/HexaComb/README.md

   --welcome <Server welcome message> [Welcome to <SERVER NAME>]
 ```
 ###Customisable
 The main way of customizing HexaComb is by providing a `ConnectionManager`.
 This is where induvidual connections are managed.
 To create one simply extend the base class `ConnectionManager` and override the `run()` method.
-Then create a method
+Then, when you call `HexaCombSimple.simpleStart(args)(BuilderFunction)` pass it an anonymous function that creates the new `CustomConnectionManager`.
+This function will be called with every new request to provide the connection handler which will then be run in a new thread to  manage the connection.
+You can put logic in here to provide a different `ConnectionHandler` for each different type of request

 ```scala
 object HexaCombMain extends App{